akshaywaghmare-atlan/atlanhack/docs/DEVELOPMENT.md

 # Development

 ### How this works?
+_If you are using the Atlan CLI to create a new application, you can skip this section._
 - There are 3 main components to this application:
     - **Temporal**: This is the workflow engine that is used to schedule and execute the workflow.
     - **DAPR**: This is application runtime that is used to abstract the underlying infrastructure and provide a set of building blocks for the application.
 In this case, it is used to abstract the object store, secrets manager and state manager.